HeraldodelViejoMundo/Heraldo-del-Viejo-Mundo/_posts/2025-06-26-rulebook_faq1.md

 <div class="errata-box" markdown="1">
 **ERRATA (FAQ v1.5.1, p.
 108 “Casting Spells”):** “A Wizard can attempt to cast a number of spells equal to their Level of Wizardry per turn, but may only attempt to cast each spell once per turn.”

 *REGLA ORIGINAL (Rulebook p.
-108): “A Wizard can only attempt to cast each of their spells once per turn.”*
+108 “Casting Spells”): “A Wizard can only attempt to cast each of their spells once per turn.”*
 </div>
 Ahora el Mago sólo puede intentar lanzar un número de hechizos igual a su Nivel de Hechicería en ese turno; aunque conozca conjuros adicionales gracias a objetos o reglas especiales, deberá elegir cuáles intenta y cuáles deja sin usar, porque el límite se aplica a los intentos, no al conocimiento